Year-end Report Rejlers AB January – December 2017

 • The Board of Directors proposes that no dividend be paid

 Statement by the President and CEO

-The quarter’s cash flow of SEK -35 million (-24) from operating activities is mainly due to the losses in Norway and the uneven cash flow in Embriq.
-We nonetheless have a good equity/assets ratio and are well equipped to continue the on-going transformation work.
+Cash flow from operating activities during the quarter amounted to SEK 19.9 million (68.2), where the change compared with the previous year is mainly attributable to the uneven cash flow in Rejlers Embriq.
+Rejlers has a good equity/assets ratio and is well equipped to continue the on-going efficiency improvement work.
 The demand for our services remains strong in all segments and we are continuing work towards our financial targets through a more efficient organisation and operations.